 Owners should search on the Council's website to bring up all property details associated with an address and to check if they are in a Conservation Area on the Property Search register or if their property is a listed building before commencing any work.

-If you are in doubt as to whether you require Planning Permission please consult the City Design team.
+If you are in doubt as to whether you require Planning Permission, please consult the Heritage team or Planning Enquiries.
 Unauthorised alterations are liable to enforcement action by the Council and may result in fines.
 Under current legislation, property owners seeking to sell their property will require in their Home Report to declare if alterations to their properties have been authorised by the Local Authority, or seek retrospective approval for the works.